-Modifying P2P Campaigns When Participants Crave Social Connection
+Modifying Peer-to-Peer Campaigns When Participants Crave Social Connection

 Many have objected to the term “social distancing” during the COVID-19 pandemic given the physical and mental health ramifications of seclusion.
 Psychology Today tells us that social isolation increases the risk of anxiety and depression and has the equivalent adverse impact on physical health to smoking 15 cigarettes a day.
 Though most of us are responsibly opting for physical distance, we are craving connection more than ever.